An interesting family of conformally invariant one-forms in even dimensions: Introduction

 \begin{theorem} Let $(M^{2k},g)$ be a pseudo-Riemannian manifold and let $\Phi$ be a homogeneous invariant polynomial of degree $2k$.
 Then

 for all conformal metrics $\hg:=e^{2\Upsilon}g$, where $\hxi_i^{(k)}$ and $\hrho_i^\Phi$ are defined in terms of $\hg$. \end{theorem}

-In terms of conformal density bundles, \cref{thm:invariant} states that $\xi_i^{(k)},\rho_i^\Phi\in\mE_i[-2k]$ in dimension $2k$; see \cref{sec:bg} for definitions.
+In terms of conformal density bundles, \cref{thm:invariant} states that $\xi_i^{(k)}$ and $\rho_i^\Phi$ are natural conformally invariant elements of $\mE_i[-2k]$ in dimension $2k$; see \cref{sec:bg} for definitions.
 In particular, $\xi_i^{(k)}$ defines a conformally invariant functional on the space of compactly-supported vector fields.
 More generally, let $(M^n,g)$ be a pseudo-Riemannian manifold.
 Given an element $\omega_i\in\mE_i[-n]$, the formula